Mukul1127/Minecraft-Java-Flags/README.md

 <br/>

 # Performance Mods
-Instead of OptiFine, I would recommend more compatible alternatives like [Sodium](https://modrinth.com/mod/sodium) or [Embeddium](https://modrinth.com/mod/embeddium) + [Iris](https://modrinth.com/mod/iris) for Fabric/Quilt and [Embeddium](https://modrinth.com/mod/embeddium) or [Rubidium](https://modrinth.com/mod/rubidium) + [Oculus](https://modrinth.com/mod/oculus) for Forge/NeoForge.
-Please note that there are other optimization mods.

-[TheUsefulLists/UsefulMods](https://github.com/TheUsefulLists/UsefulMods) is also a good place.
+If you want pure performance, don't use Optifine.
+There are better performing mods like [Sodium](https://modrinth.com/mod/sodium).
+Sodium also supports Fabric natively (unlike Optifine) and the 0.6 beta supports NeoForge aswell.

+A Good Example with all the performance mods you'll need it [Simply Optimized](https://modrinth.com/modpack/sop).
+> [!NOTE]
+> It seems that Simply Optimized's list of mods in the description is out of date, instead check what mods come with the version of the modpack you are downloading.

+If you want a up-to-date Optifine replacement, you can instead take a look at [Fabulously Optimized](https://modrinth.com/modpack/fabulously-optimized).

 <br/>

 # Other Performance Tips
 - Run your Minecraft on Linux!
-In pretty much every scenario it runs very good, for servers, Clear Linux and RHEL are very well optimized, and for clients, CachyOS and EndeavorOS are amazing.
+In pretty much every scenario it runs very good, for servers, Clear Linux and RHEL are very well optimized, and for clients, CachyOS and Arch are amazing.

 - Make sure the Minecraft client is using your discrete GPU!
 Check the F3 tab, and force Minecraft to use it in the "**Windows Graphics Settings**", *not* the AMD/Nvidia control panel (as they don't seem to work anymore).